geky/pyOCD/HOW_TO_BUILD.md

 system, but these steps have only been tested on Windows 7 64-bit and Ubuntu 14.04.

-pyOCD is an open source GDB server library written in Python and maintained by pyOCD community, it depends on several libraries like pyusb under Linux, and pywinusb under Windows.
+pyOCD is an open source debugging library written in Python and maintained by pyOCD community, it depends on several libraries like pyusb under Linux, and pywinusb under Windows.
 Pyinstaller was chosen to bundle it into a single executable file, so that the pyOCD